IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_paper.md

 * Consult the templates pinned on slack.
  * MS_Thesis_Paper_Body.docx
  * MS_Thesis_Paper_Preliminaries_revised.docx
 * Also make sure you include your name in the filename of any file you submit to someone else.
 I'm getting a lot of thesispaper.pdf but once I download them to my computer I don't know whose paper it is until I open it.
-Imagine receiving 100 resumes names resume.pdf.
+Imagine receiving 100 resumes named resume.pdf.

 **<font color="#ff0000">Please have someone other than yourself read and edit all of your writing before you turn it in.</font>** (Even better, have someone read your writing out loud to you.)
 Include that person's name [and their title and/or relationship with you (if not your accountability partner or other classmate)] at the top of each paper assignment as Editor.